jackylee1/FaceReko/README.md

 ## Things to note:
 1. Default Pi account is used in *install.sh*, change accordingly if needed.
-2. RFID tag ID is hardcoded in *rfid.py* under variable `hid`, change accordingly.
+2. RFID card ID is hardcoded in *rfid.py* under variable `hid`, change accordingly. *check_card.py* can be used to find your card ID.
-3. Account creation is manual by inserting into db.
-4. MySQL login info in the codes has been hardcoded to my throwaway db, change/ setup accordingly.
+3. MySQL login info in the codes has been hardcoded to my throwaway db, change/ setup accordingly.
-5. There is a `collection` variable in *FaceReko.py* which needs to be changed to whatever collection name you set to later in install.
+4. There is a `collection` variable in *FaceReko.py* which needs to be changed to whatever collection name you set to later in install.

 ## Pre-requisite setups: